toddsundsted/ktistec/README.md

 - **Password**: When supplied, updates your account password
 - **Auto-approve Followers**: When enabled, follow requests are automatically approved without requiring manual review
 - **Auto-follow Back**: When enabled, automatically follows back actors that follow you
+- **Manually Approve Quote Requests**: When enabled, quote requests require your approval before approval to quote to granted
 - **Default Editor**: Choose between the rich text editor or Markdown editor for composing posts
 - **Background Image**: Your profile banner/background image
 - **Profile Image**: Your profile avatar icon